 Locals love that this neighborhood Indian establishment delivers oversized portions and hosts a tasty lunch buffet.
-The dining room, accented by subdued lighting and a dramatic color scheme, adds a touch of class to the proceedings.
-Try mainstays like tandoori chicken, fish curry, and freshly baked naan, which is served warm.
-If you're feeling adventurous, choose something unusual from the menu's 145 items.
-Several traditional desserts, as well as a decent selection of Indian beers and wines, are additional enticements.
-Besides the downtown location, the restaurant also has a location in northwest suburban Hoffman Estates and does many banquet events.
+The dining room, accented by subdued lighting and a dramatic color scheme, adds a touch of class.
+Try mainstays like tandoori chicken, fish curry, and freshly baked naan of all kinds.
+If you're feeling adventurous, choose something unusual from the menu's 100 items or go with one of the special dinners that include a choice of soup or salad, rice, naan, dal Makhani, and dessert.
+Do go for the Bombay Street Fare especially any of the chaat options and you'll get a taste of what Indians sample from the city food stalls.
+Several traditional desserts, as well as a decent selection of Indian beers and wines, round out the menu.
+In addition to the downtown location, the restaurant also has a restaurant in northwest suburban Hoffman Estates.

 This elegant restaurant specializes in Northern Indian cuisine and is known for its tandoori cooking.
-Clay ovens powered by mesquite wood cook not only breads but fish, chicken, and lamb to perfection.
+Clay ovens powered by mesquite wood bake not only bread but fish, chicken, and lamb to perfection.
 The unobtrusive, attentive staff and tasteful interior create an upscale dining experience.
-A lunch buffet adds value, and curries are also an earthy, delicious treat.
-If you're out in the suburbs by Woodfield Mall, try their Schaumburg location, which is a just a block from the massive mall. the food is primarily from the northern regions, but utensils aren't always necessary.
-So go ahead and scoop up the flavorful chutneys and seasoned potatoes.
+A lunch buffet adds value, and the long list of special Indian bread cooked in clay ovens will knock you off your Keto diet deliciously.
+Then again, so will the dosai, thin crepes stuffed with various veg, and fragrant biriyani, savory rice dishes.
+Try unique items like crisp Bhindi Amchur (fried okra with a hint of dried mango powder leaf) or Orange Kulfi, ice cream made in-house with the pulp of oranges mixed with pistachios and cream and frozen into a creamy delicacy.
+If you're in the suburbs by Woodfield Mall, stop in the Schaumburg location, which is a just a block from the mall.